Algorithmic idealism: what should you believe to experience next?: Predictions of algorithmic idealism

-This curious phenomenon is at the heart of Algorithmic Idealism's resolution of exotic puzzles such as the Boltzmann brain problem.
-A detailed discussion of this problem within the bit model is given in~\cite{Mueller2020}, and about its relation to Restriction A in~\cite{JonesMueller}; here we only sketch the main idea of a treatment that should apply to all models of Algorithmic Idealism.
+This curious phenomenon is at the heart of algorithmic idealism's resolution of exotic puzzles such as the Boltzmann brain problem.
+A mathematically and information-theoretically detailed discussion of this problem within the bit model is given in~\cite{Mueller2020}, and about its relation to Restriction A in~\cite{JonesMueller}; here we only sketch the main idea of a treatment that should apply to all models of algorithmic idealism.
 Suppose that the world $W$ into which you happen to be effectively embedded is indeed combinatorially large, and you know that there must be many more Boltzmann brains than ordinary ones.
 Consider some ordinary brain OB and some Boltzmann brain BB that both encode your current self state $x$.
+Recall that according to algorithmic idealism, it would be a category mistake to say ``I am the OB'' or ``I am the BB'', since you are simply your self state $x$, and this self state is realized or represented both in the OB and in the BB.
+Regardless of what happens to the OB or the BB, what happens to \textit{you} is characterized by $\mathbf{P}_{\rm 1st}(y|x)$.
 The third-person perspective tells you that the OB and the BB are going to evolve very differently in the near future according to world $W$, that is, $\mathbf{P}_{\rm 3rd}^{\rm OB}(y|x)\not\approx \mathbf{P}_{\rm 3rd}^{\rm BB}(y|x)$.
-But then, these probabilities cannot both be approximately equal to $\mathbf{P}_{\rm 1st}(y|x)$, and either the ordinary brain or the Boltzmann brain must become a probabilistic changeling.
+But then, these probabilities cannot both be approximately equal to $\mathbf{P}_{\rm 1st}(y|x)$, and the ordinary brain or the Boltzmann brain (or both) must become a probabilistic changeling.

 In fact, it will be the Boltzmann brain who will become the probabilistic changeling, while $\mathbf{P}_{\rm 1st}(y|x)\approx\mathbf{P}_{\rm 3rd}^{\rm OB}(y|x)$.
-This is again due to Postulate 2: what happens to you next is what a universal method of induction would predict.
-Inductive inference tends to extrapolate regularities in your current self state (perhaps contained in your memory of a large number of past observations) into the future, including the pattern of looking as if you had been immersed in a low-entropy planet-like environment with a myriad of regularities.
+An explicit technical demonstration of this in the bit model is given in~\cite{Mueller2020}.
+Intuitively, this is again due to Postulate 2: what happens to you next is what a universal method of induction would predict.
+Inductive inference tends to extrapolate regularities in your current self state (perhaps contained in your memory of what you interpret as a large number of past observations) into the future, including the pattern of looking as if you had been immersed in a low-entropy planet-like environment with a myriad of regularities.
+In particular, for the bit model, $\mathbf{P}_{\rm 1st}(y|x)$ is a version of algorithmic probability, and its value being large means essentially that a small amount of algorithmic information is needed to compute $y$ from $x$, regardless of how many instances or copies of $x$ there might be in the external world that is inferred from $x$.